IeDEA TB genomics

 Study ID: HIV-NAT173

-This study will assess the causes of discontinuity of tuberculosis treatment and strategies to improve the treatment outcomes of tuberculosis in University Hospital
+This study will assess the causes of discontinuity of TB treatment and strategies to improve the treatment outcomes of TB treatment adherence in University Hospital

 Status: Recruiting, ongoing and providing treatment